GEOG 1001 - World Regional Geography* (5 credits)

 GRPL 6100 - Counseling Group Lab (0 credits)

-This is an experiential lab in which students learn by doing (i.e., participate in a small group activity).
-This lab is provided to students as part of their program requirements set forth by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-To maintain CACREP accreditation, all students must participate in a minimum of 10 hours of small group activity over the course of one academic term (CACREP, 2016, 2.F.6.h.).
+GRPL 6100 is an experiential lab in which you learn by doing (i.e., participate in a small group activity).
+This lab is provided to you as part of your curriculum standards set forth by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+This course is designed to fulfill the CACREP Standard Section 3.F.10 to provide “direct experiences in which counseling students participate as group members in a small group activity, approved by the program, for a minimum of 10 clock hours over the course of one academic term.”

 MS in Clinical Mental Health Counseling Prerequisites